 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-Mix the kosher salt, black pepper, paprika, and garlic powder in a small bowl.
+Combine the kosher salt, black pepper, paprika, and garlic powder.
 Rub the mixture on both sides of the chops.

 Sear the chops in a cast-iron skillet for two minutes per side, without moving them, until they are browned.